devopss-tools/terraform-aws-ssm-kubernetes/README.md

 * Scalable and High Availability serverless solution;
 * Secure (Encryption enable using KMS);
 * Automatically versioning on changes;
+* Any type of Kubernetes (cloud, on-premise, hybrid);
-* Easy integrate with AWS services like code build, pipeline e.t.c.
+* Easy to integrate with AWS services like code build, pipeline e.t.c.
 #### Disadvantage
 * Access Policy for IAM users/roles unavailable because tier Standard, it's good solution when environments are separated by AWS accounts.